BenVanCitters/Processing-3DFixer/README.md

 The purpose of this processing sketch is to take binocular 3D images and turn them into media that is more easily viewable on standard monitors.

+I first published this as a comment on the above blog in March 2012.